lucasschott/RL_analysis/Studies/Study_3/README.md

 An optimal policy can be visualized either as a contour graph or gradient field.

 We will compare the results to those obtained by an unfiltered DDPG algorithm allowed to insert new samples in the replay buffer.
-The high reward being places on the top and right edge of the 2 dimensional environment.
+The high reward are the edges on the top and top-right of the 2 dimensional environment.

 Optimal contour           |  Optimal gradient :-------------------------:|:-------------------------: